EchoCoder1729/Power-EV/README.md

 # Power-EV
-This repository contains the project created for GDSC Solution CHallenge 2023 Hackathon
+This repository contains the project created for GDSC Solution Challenge 2023 Hackathon